 expom_1 |>

 Here we note that gene expression features have a greater number of associations with exposures.
-Among exposures, we see that aerosols have the greatest number of associations with features.
-Although this is probably due to there being more aerosol exposures than other exposure types.
+Among exposures, we see that aerosols have the greatest number of associations with features, which may reflect the larger number of aerosol variables.

 It may also be useful to identify which exposures are correlated with